AhmedZakiEldeeb999/ApplicantsManagement.BackEnd/README.md

 -Make ApplicantsManagement project as startup project

--You must run this project first to make the UI project(at ApplicantsManagement.UI) run also
+-You must run this Solution first to make the UI project(at ApplicantsManagement.UI) run also